carpentries/instructor-training/episodes/02-practice-learning.md

 That mental model of the shell also includes things like:

-*   Anything you repeat manually, you'll eventually get wrong (so let the computer repeat things for you by using tab completion and the `history` command).
+*   Anything you repeat manually, you will eventually get wrong (so let the computer repeat things for you by using tab completion and the `history` command).
 *   Lots of little tools, combined as needed, are more productive than